kanisterio/kanister/docs/functions.rst

     name: "Name of the resource"

 .. note::
-    We can refer object key-value in Go template condition with the help of a ``$`` prefix JSON-path syntax.
+    We can refer to the object key-value in Go template condition with the help of a ``$`` prefix JSON-path syntax.

 Example: